 Kirkland diapers vs Huggies diapers: How does the store brand from Costco, one of the biggest wholesale stores, stack up to a hugely popular name brand?
 We’ll talk about it and I’ll share not one, not two, but THREE secrets that diaper manufacturers don’t want moms to know!
-OK, actually, the first two secrets are more of diaper manufacturing tips that will help you understand the differences between Kirkland Signature Supreme diapers and Huggies.
-And the third tip is somewhere you can buy Costco’s Kirkland diapers besides Costco!
-I had no idea!
+These tips will help you understand the differences between Kirkland Signature Supreme diapers and Huggies.

-Kirkland diapers are very similar to Huggies.
+Kirkland diapers are similar to Huggies.
 Both are very absorbent and fit snugly to hold in the mess.
-But Kirkland diapers don’t have a pocketed waistband, absorb a little less, bunch up more when they are wet, and both diapers have different patterns.
+But Kirkland diapers don’t have a pocketed waistband, absorb less, bunch up more when they are wet, and both diapers have different patterns.

 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.